mansapatel111/ForwardNutrient/README.md

 This will give you a way to see updates to the website.

-You wont have to do this set up everytime, just run python pyrun.py and you can check out what your changes are doing!
+You wont have to do this set up everytime, just activate your virtual environment and run python pyrun.py and you can check out what your changes are doing!